 The 12 apo-holo structure pairs selected from CryptoSite had no gaps or non-canonical residues in the apo structure, and the structures were not parts of tightly packed multimers.

-three are mutants of membrane proteins with their intramembrane domains removed
+No two of the twelve structures selected have more than 40% sequence identity.
+All are soluble globular proteins as expressed, and none have cryptic pockets lined by multiple protein chains. three are mutants of membrane proteins with their intramembrane domains removed

 This may be of exclusively internal interest